St Patrick's Catholic Primary Academy

 The government expected attendance, that school is judged on, is 96% or higher – the vast majority of classes and year groups are now hitting those high attendance figures but some that are just below.
 Having high attendance is evidenced to have a significant impact on pupils learning and the progress they make, so it is essential that we have such great attendance figures so we can give our pupils the very best chance to reach their potential and be ready for the next stages of their learning journeys.

-Persistent Attendance is classed as any pupil who has 10% absence or higher and school is judged on how it tackles this problem – our PA figure is currently 5.3% (May 2023) which is significantly lower than National at around 18% currently but still higher than it should be.
 It is vital that we ensure that this figure is as low as possible to give all our pupils the very best chance to reach their potential and be ready for the learning in their next class.